Time in Australia: History

 The first serious proposal for Australian standard time came the form of a paper inspired by Sandford Fleming's Canadian system of uniform time zones which Sir Charles Todd, the builder of the Overland Telegraph and South Australian Postmaster-General and an advocate for standard time in Australia, presented to the Intercolonial Postal Conference in Sydney in 1891.
-Before standardization, most of the colonies had previously followed their own times, based upon the times of their capital cities as set at the local observatory.
+Before standardisation, most of the colonies had previously followed their own times, based upon the times of their capital cities as set at the local observatory.
 Todd's notion that the whole of Australia could be governed by a single uniform time, based on the 135th meridian, was a departure from the principles of Fleming's Canadian scheme; the idea was not well received, and it was eventually Queensland Postmaster-General W. H. Wilson's less radical proposal to divide Australia into three one-hourly time zones that won support on the 1893 Conference.
 On the same year, the Standard of Time Bill, enacting this proposal, passed through all the colonial parliaments without amendment and almost without debate.

 Two years later, the colonies enacted time zone legislation, which took effect in February 1895.
 The clocks were set ahead of GMT by eight hours in Western Australia, by nine hours in South Australia (and the Northern Territory, which it governed); and by 10 hours in New South Wales, Victoria, Queensland and Tasmania.
 The three time zones became known as Western Standard Time, Central Standard Time, and Eastern Standard Time.
 Broken Hill in the far west of New South Wales (strictly speaking, the county of Yancowinna) also adopted Central Standard Time due to it being connected at the time by rail to Adelaide but not Sydney.
 The Australian colonies were among the last English-speaking countries to adopt the new system of standard time.